nicholasrupert/snail/README.md

 $ snail

-  If you want to run it without installing it, you can just run

-$ perl snail.pl

   The only dependency is "sensors", if running on Linux.
 OpenBSD should work out of the box.
 No support for other OSes right now.

   If that doesn't work, post a comment.